Skip to content

 config = {

-# absolute path to the taxpayers file
+# absolute path of the taxpayer file

 "taxpayersFilename": f"{script_dir}/../data/taxpayersdata.txt",

-# absolute path to the results file
+# absolute path of the results file

-"resultsFilename": f"{script_dir}/../data/results.txt"
+"resultsFilename": f"{script_dir}/../data/résultats.txt"

 }

-# update the syspath
+# update syspath

 from myutils import set_syspath